 - Meet clients expectations/ improve the experience

-Pet owners are naturally worried when their animals need care.
 In a 2019 Frontiers in Veterinary Science Study, most clients expect updates regarding their pets’ treatment status, with 27% preferring to be updated every two to three hours and 35% every four to six hours.
 Instead of calling the clinic, clients can quickly receive updates on their pet’s triage status, subsequent wait time, health status, and even treatment plans via text.
-This helps to ease clients’ worries, stay connected and improve their overall experience at a clinic.
+This helps to ease clients’ worries, stay connected and improve their overall experience.

 - Communicate with clients reliably and fast

-According to Pew Research Center, around 80% of people own a cell phone, making texting an effective communication option.
+According to Pew Research Center, around 97% of Americans own a cell phone of some kind, making texting an effective communication option.
 Texting offers clients a faster, more convenient way to communicate with vet staff.
 It only takes a few seconds to send a text, eliminating the hassle of calling the office (and waiting on hold if busy) to try and figure out a time to bring your pet in.

 Similarly, if you have last-minute updates—if the Vet is running late or had an emergency come in, for example—text messaging may be the best way to notify your client.
 And, with one-to-one text messaging, clients can respond in real-time to confirm receipt of your message or ask questions.